True, pure mineral makeup is hypoallergenic and the best choice for sensitive skin.

-To see my entire makeup collection and learn more about all of the products mentioned on this article click here.
+See the entire makeup collection and learn about all the products mentioned in this article.

 Ming Yang Bi, BA, Rajani Katta, MD, Mineral make-up and its potential utility in patients with contact dermatitis, JAAD, March 2010 Volume 62, Issue 3, Pages 519–522